-“We’ve been using Medline’s Total one-layer Foley tray with the 100% Latex-free poly-catheter for the last three years and it has been very instrumental in helping maintain sterile techniques and standardize practice with frontline nurses,” said Dewayne Whitener, performance improvement specialist at Southeast Hospital.
+“We’ve been using Medline’s Total one-layer Foley tray with the 100% latex-free poly-catheter for the last three years, and it has been instrumental in helping maintain sterile techniques and standardized practices with frontline nurses,” said Dewayne Whitener, performance improvement specialist at Southeast Hospital.
 Whitener has been with the hospital for about 11 years and is committed to supporting clinicians and nurses through standardizing processes.

 Whitener said the intuitive nature of the kits support and empower staff and have been widely accepted by clinicians.
 Southeast Hospital also formed a dedicated CAUTI team nine years ago.
 This team consists of frontline nursing staff and infection preventionists, who worked to ensure the proper utilization, insertion and removal of urinary catheters.

 Whitener agrees that CAUTI prevention has various components that lead to success and supports the use of Medline’s ReadyCleanse Perineal Care Cleansing Cloths.
 Whitener said the cloths, which the hospital has been using for about five years, contribute to the overall standardization of CAUTI prevention practices, limiting hesitancy on how many cloths are needed as well as the need to run back and forth to obtain and open multiple packs, limiting disruption.